shadpre/3rd_semester_exercises/week36/prg_1_html/README.md

 ### Presentation topics:
 - Getting started with frontend
 - The basics of the web
+- The basics of browsers
-- Introduction to HTML5 (limited to making elements with attributes, no scripting yet)
+- Introduction to HTML5 (limited to making elements with attributes, no scripting or styling yet)

 **Recommended actions:**
 - Install an editor/IDE of your choice recommended for web-development.
 I recommend Jetbrains Webstorm or VSCode.